wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 - Databases, Redis
 - Utility frontends

-The Tilt environment is meant to be an entire cross-chain ecosystem right out of the box.
+The Tilt environment is meant to be an entire cross-chain development stack right out of the box.

 ### Is Tilt Right for You?